 The cost to install casement windows will depend on average local costs, but on average homeowners can expect to pay $325 to $480 per casement window.
 If you add in labor & installation costs you could expect to pay about $560 to install a new casement window.
 Use our local installation cost calculator or see prices by brand below.

-Casement Window Prices
+Casement Window Prices by Brand

 Casement Window Sizes

-Casement Windows Benefits
+Casement vs Double Hung Windows

 So many people rely on double hung windows or single hung windows that many don’t even know that hinged or crank windows exist, or that there are benefits to having these types of windows.
 Hinged windows that open from the side are known as casement windows, and they’re good for homes in warm areas that rely on breeze for ventilation and comfort throughout the year.
-They’re more effective for ventilation purposes than double or single hung windows, and they’re comparable in price.
+They’re more effective for ventilation purposes than double or single hung windows, and they’re comparable in installation costs.

-Casement Windows & Air Flow
+Casement Window Air Flow

 While it’s ideal to get casement windows throughout your home, you can get good ventilation by installing casement windows on the side of your home that gets the most wind.
 This is simple if you live in certain areas, like close to the ocean, where the breeze is almost always coming from the same direction.

 If you live in an area where it’s more difficult to determine which way the wind is blowing, you might want to consider picking up a weather vane, or some wind chimes.
 With a weather vane you’ll be able to visually see which way the wind is blowing throughout the day and when you position wind chimes around your home properly, you’ll be able to hear which side of your home is getting the most wind.
 Either way you’ll know where to install the casement windows for best results.